Block42World/block42-wallet-unity/Assets/Block42/Wallet/Demos/04-RunNode/README.md

 ![Block42](http://assets.block42.world/images/icons/block42_logo_200.png)

 # Block42 Unity Wallet Demo 4 - Run Node
-This demo execute an external executeable [geth](https://github.com/ethereum/go-ethereum) to run an ethereum node.
+This demo executes an external executable [geth](https://github.com/ethereum/go-ethereum) to run an ethereum node.

 ## Ethereum Setup
 In this example, we will run an ethereum node, so that we later can do mining, syncing and more on any public or private Ethereum chain.